syhsyh9696/ujn-laosijibot-ruby/README.md

 ```bash
 setsid ruby bot.rb
 ```
-Remember! 'proxychains' is needed if this script has been deployed in PRC[People's Republic of China]
+Remember! 'proxychains' is needed if this script has been deployed in PRC[People's Republic of China].

 # How to use
 In dialog box @ujnphotobot